 - When reporting data to the Credit Reporting Agency (CRA) personal information is entered incorrectly.
 For example, an address at which you never lived.

-- If married, the social security number of the incorrect spouse is entered.
-This is not good because each credit report should be individual.
-What can happen is a merged credit report resulting in incorrect scores.
+- If married, the Social Security number of the incorrect spouse is entered.
+This can create a merged credit report resulting in incorrect scores.

-- Individuals with the same name mixed at the CRA's side.
-For example, John L Smith and John M Smith all is the same except the middle initial.
+- Individuals with the same or similar names mixed on the CRA’s side.
+For example, John L. Smith and John M. Smith winding up with each other’s information on their respective reports.
 This is a very common mistake.

-It is not easy finding these mistakes, but if you know you see information that does not belong to you, then call the CRA specifically to ask, "Is my file mixed?"
+It’s not always easy to spot these mistakes, but it starts with looking at your report regularly and carefully.
+If you know you see information that does not belong to you, then call the CRA (Experian, TransUnion or Equifax) specifically to question the error and begin the process of resolution.

-Mortgage lenders pull three bureau credit reports through different systems.
+Sometimes, a credit pull for a new loan will uncover the mistake.
+For instance, mortgage lenders generally pull all three bureau credit reports through different systems.
 Sometimes the system has the capability to pull in mixed reports or split files, which will show the conflicting information.
-This is something consumer reports don't always show.
+This is something consumer reports don’t always show.
+It’s not an ideal time to find a mistake, but at least you then know and can work to fix it.

-Finally, be sure to obtain a copy of your credit report at least once a year or 60 days prior to applying for credit so you can catch and fix mistakes in time.
+Most importantly, be vigilant.
+Obtain a copy of your credit report at least once a year and certainly before applying for new credit.